Wasabi: As condiment

 Wasabi is mainly used to make wasabi paste, which is a pungent, spicy condiment eaten with foods like sushi.
-The part used for wasabi paste has been characterized as the rhizome or the stem, or the "rhizome plus the base part of the stem".
+The part used for wasabi paste is commonly called the "root".
+It has been more accurately characterized as the rhizome or the stem, or the "rhizome plus the base part of the stem".
 Stores generally sell only this part of the plant.

 The fresh rhizome is grated into a paste, and eaten in small amounts at a time.
 Traditionally, coarse sharkskin is used to grate the root, but metal graters called oroshigane are used in modern times.
 Fresh wasabi paste loses its flavor quickly if left uncovered, and so the paste is grated on the spot in some high-end restaurants.
 Sushi chefs usually put the wasabi between the fish and the rice, to cover the wasabi and preserve its flavour.
 Store-bought wasabi paste is usually made from dried wasabi powder, and sold in bottles or squeezable toothpaste-like tubes.